 Price of diesel fuel rises

-The average price of a gallon of diesel fuel nationwide increased after five straight weeks of decline, rising 2 cents to $2.919 a gallon, according to US Department of Energy information.
+Spurred by higher oil prices, the average price of a gallon of diesel fuel nationwide climbed for a third consecutive week, jumping 6.3 cents to $2.991 a gallon, its biggest increase in four months, according to US Department of Energy information.

 © 2013 Penton Media Inc.